PHP or Day Treatment for Eating Disorders

 Mirasol's PHP or day treatment program provides individual psychotherapy and nutrition consultation as well as psychiatric and medical follow-up and discharge planning.

-The program is staffed by a multidisciplinary treatment team consisting of dietitians, therapists, registered nurses and our staff psychiatrist.
+The program is staffed by a multidisciplinary treatment team consisting of dietitians, therapists, adjunctive therapists, registered nurses, exercise consultants and our staff psychiatrist.

 Mirasol's PHP is highly individualized, with an option to step down from seven to six to five days per week as the client transitions to part-time work, school or volunteer opportunities and practices living life free from an eating disorder.